Folkwise-io/MintbeanplatformV3-backend/README.md

 Jobs are standalone scripts that can be run via `yarn jobs:<job-name>`.

 These scripts can be found in `src/jobs/`.
-Jobs use a separate `JobContext` to provide access to any constructed entities likes Daos/Services, such that they can run independetly of the application itself.
+Jobs use a separate `JobContext` to provide access to any constructed entities likes Daos/Services, such that they can run independently of the application itself.

 ### `yarn jobs:email`